-Each year, Webb’s goal is to fill the incoming class with 28 intellectually curious, tenacious, and service-oriented students who are passionate about what we do and who will contribute to our dynamic learning environment.
+Each year, Webb fills the incoming class with 28 intellectually curious, tenacious, and service-oriented students who are passionate about what we do and who will contribute to our dynamic learning environment.
 To apply to Webb, students are required to submit the Common Application, including the Webb-specific member questions, and all admissions requirements.
-The Common Application becomes available on August 1 and must be submitted by the Early Decision or Regular Decision deadlines by 11:59 pm in the applicant’s local time zone on that date.
+The Common Application for the following academic year becomes available on August 1 and must be submitted by the Early Decision or Regular Decision deadlines by 11:59 pm in the applicant’s local time zone on that date.

 Webb Application Process